wailsapp/docs/reference/cli.md

 | -d   | Build application in Debug mode              |
 | -p   | Package application after a successful build |

 The `-p` flag is currently supports OSX and Windows.
 On OSX, it bundles your binary into a .app file with the default icon.
-On Windows, the bundling of resources into the app is on by default.
-When the `-p` flag is used on Windows, the resource files are left available for editing.
+On Windows, it will generate the application resource files and compile it all into a '.exe'.
+When the `-p` flag is used, the packaging files are left available for editing.
 Any changes will be picked up by the next build (eg icon).

 ## Update

 > wails update

 This command does a check to see if the current version is the latest.
 If not, it will download and install the latest version.
-It is a convenience wrapper around `go get`.
+It is possible to also use it to install 'prerelease' versions by using the `-pre` flag.
+If a specific version is required, then it supports a `-version` flag.

+Example: `wails update -pre` will update the latest prerelease version

 ## Issue